yyarenddurmaz/frontend_proje/README.md

 - Retrieve and display a list of provinces and districts in Turkey.
 - Populate form fields with city and district data based on user selection.
-- Provide detailed information about selected provinces and districts.